Leylanilsson/Fama-french-Carhart-portfolio-modelling/README.md

 ## Import factor dataset and merge
 > [!Note]
 > Here you import your dataset with the factors for Fama-French and/or Carhart
-> Make sure to have a veriable for your timestamp date_variable to be able to match with the dta files you created
+> Make sure to have a veriable for your timestamp date to be able to match with the dta files you created
 > You might need to format this on your own

-When you have a common verible for time you can merge your factor dataset with the 2 dta files
+When you have a common veriable for time you can merge your factor dataset with the 2 dta files
 - "collapsed_SBEME.dta"
 - "collapsed_SMOM.dta"

 Remove all data that didnt match up by running:
 ```
-sort date_variable
+sort date
 drop if _merge == 1 | _merge == 2

+save "combined_data.dta"
 ```

 ## Generate Left-hand side of regressions (Return - Rf)